-On 18 metre wide road ,land piece having 24 metre frontage and more than 1500 square metre hotel, mall, lodge, physiotherapy centre, gymnasium / exercise work shop, yoga centre, primary clinic, bank, cinema hall, up to the limit as per considered land coverage or FAR or permissible land coverage in residential area or FAR whichever is less.
+On 18 meter wide road ,land piece having 24 meter frontage and more than 1500 square meter hotel, mall, lodge, physiotherapy center, gymnasium / exercise work shop, yoga centre, primary clinic, bank, cinema hall, up to the limit as per considered land coverage or FAR or permissible land coverage in residential area or FAR whichever is less.

-The market of retail things ,printing press, repair shop of house hold instruments, local bodies, state and central govt. and public sector offices, bus stand, sewage treatment plant / drainage, water treatment plant, cemeteries.
-Any corresponding utilization for residential use which is essential for the development of the area and is equivalent to any of the above use is permitted.
+The market of retail things ,printing press, repair shop of house hold instruments, local bodies, state and central govt. and public sector offices, bus stand , sewage treatment plant / drainage, water treatment plant , cemeteries.
+Corresponding utilization for residential use which is essential for the development of the area and is equivalent to any of the above use.

-The Building height in these zones is restricted to 12 mts, as it is a hilly area.
-Harmful, Heavy, big and largely extended industries ware housing, godown of perishable items, inflammable items, harmful objects, go down pertaining to turnkey yard, bus trucks repairing related workshop.
+Harmful, Heavy, big and largely extended industries ware housing, godown of perishable items, inflammable items, harmful objects, godown pertaining to turnkey yard, bus trucks repairing related workshop.